tjoyner/ofvioletsandlicorice/chapter2.md

 Daniel had returned to the *Tastevin* to face the 19 for the second lesson.
 He'd found Giulio waiting for him.
 He had the dog with him, who'd been kept in the courtyard of the wine-bar.
 As in the *Savona*, with Silvio, he knew by Giulio's look upon seeing the mutt that he should have worked out an agreement, but he couldn't leave it behind.

-Daniel felt that they had an increased number of participants for this talk, compared to the previous evening: local faces, severe rural faces, and gentlemen of excessive elegance for the place and time.
+Daniel felt that they had an increased number of participants for this talk, compared to the previous evening: local faces, stern rural faces, and gentlemen of excessive elegance for the place and time.

 "Let's say that there are some red wines, and we're going to see that it's red, let's say that some wines are less red, ros&eacute;s, and then say that there are whites.
 But no, they aren't white, but green, yellow, and gold, and which green, and which yellow, and which shade of gold.
 We talk about colors, but the wines are changing, they are alive, their color can never be steady, sharp.
 Have you heard of the basic colors?
 Red, orange, yellow, green, blue and violet are the basic colors of wine, from their encounters and intersections arise shades.